The Renfrew Center of Dallas

 The Renfrew Center of Dallas is located at 9400 N. Central Expressway, on the eastern side of freeway between Park Lane and Walnut Hill.
 Parking is available adjacent to the building with handicap access.
 Our offices are located on the first floor at Suite 150.

-Meet our Clinical Team:
+Meet Our Clinical Leaders:

 Laurie Cooper, PsyD, is the Regional Assistant Vice President.
 Dr. Cooper received her Doctorate of Psychology from Baylor University and completed her Postdoctoral Fellowship at the University of Arkansas for Medical Sciences.
 An Adjunct Assistant Professor of Psychology at Vanderbilt University, her clinical and administrative experience includes 25 years of care in outpatient and intensive-care settings treating eating disorders, women’s issues and child and adolescent assessment/intervention.
 Dr. Cooper is a frequent lecturer on the topics of best practices in the treatment of eating disorders and helping mothers and daughters be authentic and resilient.
 She is a member of the Academy of Eating Disorders, National Eating Disorders Association, Eating Disorders Coalition of Tennessee, The Nashville Psychotherapy Institute, RenewED, and the National Academy of Professional Women.